ACC Micro: History

 In May 1990, ACC became the first company to produce a single-chip chipset for the production of compatibles based on the IBM PC AT with the release of the ACC-2036.
 The single-chip chipset included cores compatible with the Intel 8237 DMA controller, the Intel 8259 interrupt controller, the Intel 8254 timer–counter, the Intel 82284 clock generator, and the Intel 82288 bus controller.
-This development permitted ACC to eclipse companies such as Chips and Technologies, who produced the four-chip NEAT chipset, and allowed manufactures of notebook computers to produce inexpensive i386SX-based machines for the first time.
+This development let ACC eclipse companies such as Chips and Technologies, who produced the four-chip NEAT chipset, and allowed manufactures of notebook computers to produce inexpensive i386SX-based machines for the first time.

 ACC found itself falling behind in technology in the mid-1990s; despite being consistently profitable for three years and netting $50 million in sales in fiscal year 1995, the company scrambled to design its first chipset compatible with Intel's Peripheral Component Interconnect (PCI) bus—by then a three-year-old bus standard—in late 1995.
 Around the same time, it made its first and only acquisition of a company, a designer of PC Card I/O chips, and floated the idea of going public on the stock market.
 ACC by this point had shed Toshiba, Intel, and Motorola as fabricators, instead relying on TSMC of Taiwan and Seiko Epson of Japan, with the president of Epson having joined ACC's board of directors not long after the two companies established a working relationship.
 In 1996, ACC invested an undisclosed amount into the raising of a silicon wafer manufacturing facility in San Jose, to be named Silicon Valley Semiconductor Corporation, joined by several other Taiwanese semiconductor companies; the deal ultimately collapsed with no plant ever built.

 In the late 1990s, ACC Micro began trading as Auctor Corporation.
 It stopped updating its website in 2003 and went defunct shortly thereafter.